Starbucks Coffee College

 Roy Street Coffee and Tea – 700 Broadway East, Seattle, WA

-15th Avenue Coffee and Tea was later rebranded as Starbucks and then after a few years that location closed.
+*15th Avenue Coffee and Tea were later rebranded as Starbucks, and then, after a few years, that location closed.